Wormhole Solutions and Pre-inflationary Epoch in $F(R, T)$ Gravity with Axion Fields: Inflationary universe in the EAdS spacetime

-We adjusted the boundary conditions as \(\tau\) approaches infinity, the solutions asymptotically approach an \(EAdS\) space, given by \(a(\tau) \sim \exp(H_{AdS}|\tau|)\).
-Additionally, we require that these solutions satisfy the following conditions at \(\tau = 0\) :
+We adjust the boundary conditions such that as \(\tau\) approaches infinity, the solutions asymptotically approach an \(EAdS\) space, given by \(a(\tau) \sim \exp(H_{AdS}|\tau|)\).
+Additionally, we require that these solutions satisfy the following conditions at \(\tau = 0\),

-In Eq. $\left( \ref{e23}\right)$ , the value of \(a_{\text{max}}\) is constrained, which implies that the throat of the wormhole may extend to the size of the Hubble radius.
-By maintaining appropriate conditions at \(\tau = 0\), we establish a stable foundation for the emergence.
-Subsequently, the scalar field evolves within the "hilltop" slow-roll inflationary model depicted in Fig.~\ref{fig:slow_roll}, which supports the subsequent reheating phase~\cite{Boubekeur:2005zm}.
+In Eq. $\left( \ref{e23}\right)$, the value of \(a_{\text{max}}\) remains constrained, indicating that the wormhole throat may extend to the size of the Hubble radius.
+By maintaining these constraints at \(\tau = 0\), we establish a theoretical foundation for spacetime emergence.
+The scalar potential $V(\phi)$ is taken to be of the hilltop type~\cite{Boubekeur:2005zm}, characterized by the qualitative features shown in Fig.~\ref{fig:slow_roll}: a global negative minimum $\tilde{V}_{\min}$, a positive local maximum $\tilde{V}_{\max}$, and a positive metastable minimum $\tilde{V}_{\rm ms}$, with $V \to 0$ asymptotically corresponding to the EAdS vacuum.
+Our subsequent analytic results in both the thin-wall and thick-wall limits depend only on the local slow-roll expansion of $V$ near $\tilde{\phi}_0$, and are therefore applicable to any potential of this general class.
+Subsequently, the scalar field evolves within this slow-roll inflationary region, which supports the reheating phase.
 The validity of the slow-roll approximation is predicated on the assumption of small slow-roll parameters~\cite{Baumann:2009ds},